dtcristo/dtcristo.com/source/articles/2015-11-16-drinking-the-elixir.html.md

 [Phoenix](http://www.phoenixframework.org/) is an amazing Elixir framework for building modern, real-time web applications.
 It gives developers a lightweight foundation to build applications with massive scalability.

 Developers build with the familiar [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern seen in frameworks like Rails and Django.
 But unlike these, Phoenix is fast.
-So fast it measures request times in the microsecond.
+So fast it measures response times in microseconds instead of milliseconds.
 You don’t have to sacrifice performance for the sake of productivity.
 You *can* have your cake and eat it.

 Phoenix is built for real-time.
 Technologies like [WebSockets](https://en.wikipedia.org/wiki/WebSocket) are supported out of the box, opening the door for a new type of web application.